Netgate/meta-ubmc/README.md

   ~/$ mkdir -p ubmc/build

-If you are using Ubuntu, change teh default shell to Bash by typing "sudo dpkg-reconfigure dash" and selecting "No" from the menu displayed.
+If you are using Ubuntu, change the default shell to Bash by typing "sudo dpkg-reconfigure dash" and selecting "No" from the menu displayed.

 From your home directory obtain and install a copy of the Yocto build system and some required layers: